17. L2 Forwarding Eventdev Sample Application

 ret, port_id);

-To configure eventdev support, application setups following components:
+To configure eventdev support, the application sets up following components:

 17.4.6.
 Event device Initialization

 Application can use either H/W or S/W based event device scheduler implementation and supports single instance of event device.
-It configures event device as per below configuration
+It configures event device as per the following configuration:

 struct rte_event_dev_config event_d_conf = {